Prajapati Trivedi: Career

 On March 11, 2019, Prof. Trivedi was awarded the Harry Hatry Distinguished Performance Management Practice Award for 2019 in Washington, DC.
-This award is presented each year by the Center for Accountability and Performance (CAP), American Society for Public Administration (ASPA).
-The Hatry Award is presented to an individual whose outstanding teaching, education, training, and consultation in performance management has made a significant contribution to the practice of public administration.
+This award is presented each year by the Center for Accountability and Performance (CAP) and the American Society for Public Administration (ASPA).
+The Hatry Award is presented to an individual whose outstanding teaching, education, training, and consultation in performance management have made a significant contribution to the practice of public administration.

 Books written by Trivedi

 Trivedi has authored the following books: